manjunathc/udacity-driveless-car-program/p9-CarND-PID-Control-Project/writeup.md

 Simulation

 ## CRITERIA : The vehicle must successfully drive a lap around the track.
+No tire may leave the drivable portion of the track surface.
+The car may not pop up onto ledges or roll over any surfaces that would otherwise be considered unsafe (if humans were in the vehicle).

 Project Details:
 1. Setup the project.
 2. Update the PID.cpp for calulations and main.cpp to invoke PID, to calulate the Cross Track Error, Speed Error, Steering Value and Throttle.
 3. Run the simuator to capture the simulator Video.